 The issued share capital of the Company consists of 178,740,916 ordinary shares with a nominal value of USD 0.10 each, a certain portion of which is held in the form of Global Depositary Receipts (GDRs).
-The GDRs represent one ordinary share each and are listed and traded on the Main Market of the London Stock Exchange and, from October 2020, in the Moscow Exchange, under the ticker GLTR.
+The GDRs represent one ordinary share each and are listed and traded on the Main Market of the London Stock Exchange and in the Moscow Exchange, under the ticker GLTR.
 The free float of Globaltrans amounts to approximately 56.9%1 of the issued share capital.
-In June 2020 the Company changed the depositary bank for the GDR programme of the Company from the Bank of New York Mellon to Citibank N.A..
+The Company's depositary bank for the GDR programme is Citibank N.A.

-The shareholder structure of the Company as at 31 December 2020 was follows:
+The shareholder structure of the Company as at 31 December 2021 was follows:

-44.50/

-Onyx Investments Ltd 11.5%
+Onyx Investments Ltd 2 11.5%

-Marigold Investments Ltd 11.5%
+Marigold Investments Ltd 2 11.5%

-Maple Valley Investments Ltd 10.8%
+Maple Valley Investments Ltd 2 10.8%

-Litten Investments Ltd 5.1%
+Litten Investments Ltd 3 5.1%

-Goldriver Resources Ltd 4.0%
+Goldriver Resources Ltd 4 3.1%

+Transportation Investments Management Ltd 5 0.9%

+Treasury shares 0.04%

 Controlled by Directors and management of Globaltrans 0.2%

-Free float 56.9%
+Free float 1 56.9%

-For these purposes, the free float consists of the ordinary shares and GDRs held by investors not affiliated or associated with the Company.
+(1) For these purposes, the free float consists of the ordinary shares and GDRs held by investors not affiliated or associated with the Company.

-&lt;sup>2 Nikita Mishin, Andrey Filatov and Konstantin Nikolaev are co-founders of the Company and beneficiaries with regard to 11.5%, 11.5% and 10.8% respectively of Globaltrans' ordinary share capital each through their respective SPVs (Onyx Investments Ltd, Marigold Investments Ltd and Maple Valley Investments Ltd).
+(2) Nikita Mishin, Andrey Filatov and Konstantin Nikolaev are co-founders of the Company and beneficiaries with regard to 11.5%, 11.5% and 10.8% respectively of Globaltrans' ordinary share capital each through their respective SPVs (Onyx Investments Ltd, Marigold Investments Ltd and Maple Valley Investments Ltd).

-&lt;sup>3 Beneficially owned by Alexander Eliseev, Non-executive Director and co-founder of the Company.
+(3) Beneficially owned by Alexander Eliseey, Non-executive Director and co-founder of the Company.

-&lt;sup>4 Beneficially owned by Sergey Maltsev, Chairman of the Board, Executive Director, Chief strategy officer and co-founder of the Company.
+(4) Beneficially owned by Sergey Maltsey, Chairman of the Board, Executive Director, Chief strategy officer and co-founder of the Company.